Thermometer in Car

 2. How to Use a Thermometer in Your Car

 Knowing how to properly use your car thermometer is essential to ensure accurate readings and maximize the benefits of your device.
-Depending on whether you’re using a digital or analog model, the steps may vary slightly.
+Depending on whether you’re using a digital or analogue model, the steps may vary slightly.
 Below are detailed instructions for using the most common types of car thermometers.

 2.1 Using an Analog Thermometer